headforwards-spd/headforwards-website/src/pages/info-pages/people-over-process.md

       knowledge to the table.
 In my role as a Scrum Master, I work with influence and competency, rather than authority and seniority.
     type: quote-component
-  - quote: >-
-      One of the first things I tell clients when we bring them on board is:
-      ‘when we deploy through our systems, you’ll see when it succeeds, but you’ll also see when it fails.’
-That’s how open it is.
-    type: quote-component
   - isPostit: false
     isRightImage: true
     isTwoColumns: false